 Visiofy is a lightweight platform built specifically for architects and homebuilders.
 It allows you to turn 2D or 3D models into walkable VR experiences — no plug-ins, downloads, or coding required.

-Supports files from SketchUp, Archicad, Revit (.glb, .obj, etc.)
+Supports exported files from SketchUp, Archicad, Revit (.glb, .obj, dae.)

 Easy sharing via link or QR code

-Designed for client presentations, real estate sales, and portfolios
+Designed for client presentations, residential newbuild sales, and portfolios

 🔗 Getting Started with Visiofy: A Beginner’s Guide

-🔗 Try Visiofy Free (no credit card needed!)
+🔗 Sign up for the free version (no credit card needed!)

 Best for: Architects and builders who want a fast, user-friendly way to share designs interactively.